MisanthropicBit/vim-analog/README.md

 ![Example of using vim-analog](https://github.com/MisanthropicBit/vim-analog/demos/demo.gif)

-A small plugin for getting information about the open hours and staff of the Analog café at the IT University of Copenhagen from within vim.
+A plugin for getting information about the open hours and staff of the Analog café at the IT University of Copenhagen from within vim.

-* OSX notifications before Analog closes
-* Automatically updated [`vim-airline`](https://github.com/vim-airline/vim-airline) status bar (see the [gritty details](https://github.com/MisanthropicBit/vim-analog/cursorhold.md) of how this works)
-* Commands for getting information about Analog

 [Contributions are always welcome](https://github.com/MisanthropicBit/vim-analog/CONTRIBUTING.md)!